Speaker buying guide

 If you're a keen music listener, then you might look at a pair of smaller bookshelf speakers.
 These can produce excellent sound and take up very little space.
 If you decide you're lacking a little bass, then this is easily resolved with the addition of a separate subwoofer (or two).

 If you take your listening really seriously, then you may consider moving up to a set of floorstanding speakers.
 With multiple drivers, these can produce full and clear sound while also looking amazing.

-Of course it's perfectly ok to use a pair of hifi audio speakers to provide your movie soundtracks, just like a 7.2 surround system with play music well.
+Of course it's perfectly ok to use a pair of hifi audio speakers to provide your movie soundtracks, just like a 7.2 surround system will play music well.
 It's just a case of thinking about what your priorities are, and how you'll be using your speakers the most.